-Having a managed service provider (MSP), however, means that a third party will be keeping an eye on your IT at all times, stopping problems before they crop up and largely removing any down time caused by such issues.
+Having a managed service provider (MSP), however, means that a third party will be keeping an eye on your IT at all times.
+They act by stopping problems before they crop up, and largely removing any downtime caused by such issues.

 They typically cover a range of IT programmes including anti-virus and anti-spyware software, backup systems, SPAM protection, firewall security, disaster recovery and Cloud systems.

 TechAisle, a global small-to-medium business IT research and analyst company, has predicted that the market for managed services will have grown from $27 billion in 2012 to $44 billion by 2016.

 As companies grow to rely on their IT networks and computer software more and more, the need to ensure the technology plays its part is paramount.
 Having someone watch this platform of the business to stop problems before they occur largely provides peace of mind and confidence in the system.
 Plus, if an issue were to fall through the cracks, the MSP would already be familiar with the networks and could start working on the bug without delay.